DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have finished the preprocessing of the CIFAR-10 dataset.

 **Thoughts:** My next steps will be to code a simple Convolutional Neural Network.

+## Day 63: November 24, 2018

+**Today's Progress:** I have started coding the Convolutional Neural Network.

+**Thoughts:** 3-D matrices can be very confusing and difficult to visualize but the best way I found is to imagine the matrix as collection of images.